Learnware-LAMDA/Learnware/docs/start/quick.rst

 - ``learnware.yaml``

-    A configuration file that details your model's class name, the type of statistical specification(e.g. ``RKMEStatSpecification`` for Reduced Kernel Mean Embedding), and the file name of your statistical specification file.
+    A configuration file that details your model's class name, the type of statistical specification(e.g. ``RKMETableSpecification`` for Reduced Kernel Mean Embedding), and the file name of your statistical specification file.

 - ``environment.yaml`` or ``requirements.txt``